narchondas/narchondas.github.io/Machine Learning/read.md

 Yuchong Li, Qinghui Liu, A comprehensive review study of cyber-attacks and cyber security; Emerging trends and recent developments, Energy Reports, Volume 7, 2021, Pages 8176-8186, https://doi.org/10.1016/j.egyr.2021.08.126.

+Dear Jaco,

+your insight into IT system failures highlights a critical dimension:  IT failures and data breaches often result not only from cyber-attacks and cyber-threats but also from hastily implemented fixes and insufficiently tested releases.
+As you argue in your post, this failure underscores the risks of prioritising rapid release cycles and depending on addressing issues as they emerge in production (Khern-am-nuai, 2024), all in the pursuit of faster time-to-market for competitive advantage.
+In such scenarios, a robust rollback strategy becomes indispensable, allowing organisations to revert to a previous version of software seamlessly.

+Consider the incident in March 2017, where personal data of hundreds of millions of individuals was stolen from Equifax, a major credit reporting agency in the United States (Fruhlinger, 2020).
+This incident, which compromised the assessment of the financial health of nearly everyone nationwide, might have been mitigated with an effective rollback procedure in place.
+However, as Fellows (2023) highlights, rollbacks are not without risks.
+While they offer a crucial safety net for software development teams, enabling swift issue resolution post-deployment, they can also complicate matters.
+Mismanaged rollback attempts can exacerbate issues, leading to significant financial ramifications and eroding customer trust and satisfaction.

+In essence, preparing a comprehensive rollback strategy is crucial for addressing IT failures effectively.
+This process involves a detailed focus on multiple factors such as:

+-starting with careful planning and documentation of rollback procedures to ensure all steps are clear and executable

+-conducting trials to simulate rollback scenarios to identify potential issues before they occur in a live environment

+-establishing robust communication channels to ensure all teams are aligned and informed during rollback actions

+-regularly updating and testing rollback documentation to keep the strategy relevant and effective

+-learning from previous IT failures by analysing the root causes and outcomes to provide invaluable insights for future preparedness and

+-monitoring rollback performance to help identify areas for improvement and enhance system resilience.

+By integrating these elements into the rollback strategy, organisations can strengthen their capacity to handle IT failures, thereby safeguarding operational continuity and maintaining stakeholder trust (Fellows, 2023).

+#### Bibliography

+Fruhlinger, J. (12 February 2020) Equifax data breach FAQ: What happened, who was affected, what was the impact?
+CSO Available at  https://www.csoonline.com/article/567833/equifax-data-breach-faq-what-happened-who-was-affected-what-was-the-impact.html [Accessed on 7 February 2025]

+Fellows, B. (10 July 2023) The Dangers of Ineffective Rollbacks in Software Releases, LoopQA, Available from https://www.workwithloop.com/blog/the-dangers-of-ineffective-rollbacks-in-software-releases [Accessed on 7 February 2025]

+Khern-am-nuai, W. (2024) 'Key Lessons Learned for Technology Managers from CrowdStrike Global IT Outage', IEEE Engineering Management Review, pp. 1–5.
+Available at: https://doi.org/10.1109/EMR.2024.345209

 [Back to the top](##)